OpenSourceActivismTech/open-source-activism/_posts/2017-08-01-manifesto.md

 If movement technology is owned by venture-backed companies, their incentive is to scale or sell user data to pay back their debt to investors seeking a high return.
 We have seen this happen time and again with organizing tools which were once affordable and innovative, and have become expensive and stale after acquisition or sale.

-There are some off-the-shelf tools for calling or marketing which can be re-purposed for activism, but the costs and incentives are not aligned with our politics.
-We find the prospect of using tools designed for debt-collection to advocate for progressive candidates too distasteful.
+There are some off-the-shelf tools for calling or marketing which can be re-purposed for activism, but their costs and incentives are not aligned with our politics.
+We find the prospect of using tools designed for debt-collection to advocate for progressive candidates distasteful.
 Our open tools are developed with our values, and our incentives align with our users.

+Commercially developed tools often fail to meet campaign needs for simple but powerful user interfaces, or require significant training for volunteers to get the hang of it.
+Our technology is developed in line with campaign needs, and with deep consultation and respect for movement work.

 ## How Do I Get the Tools?